 - The Korean nationalist terrorist group Hureisenjin (or Fureisenjin, depending on subtitles), is an anti-Japanese Empire terrorist group in 2009: Lost Memories.

 - The terrorist group Red Bamboo is treated as a minor antagonist in a few Godzilla movies.

-- In Olympus Has Fallen, Kang Yeonsak is the terrorist of a North Korean-backed terrorist group called Koreans for United Freedom or KUF for short.
+- In Olympus Has Fallen, Kang Yeonsak is the leader of a North Korean-backed terrorist group called the KUF (Koreans for United Freedom).
 The movie doesn't elaborate if they are made up of North Koreans, pro-North Koreans or Korean-speaking mercenaries.

 - Prior to the events of 24: Live Another Day, Cheng Zhi has become a terrorist after being broken out of prison for attempting a revolt.

 - In the Indian version of 24, Anti-Terrorist Unit federal agent Jai Singh Rathod takes on terrorists sent by the LTFE, which is an Expy of the defunct LTTE.

 - A subplot in Arrow, this was what Fyers was doing to Yao Fei in order to publicly make him a Chinese terrorist as a scapegoat.
 This plan never materialized since Oliver and Slade ruined his plans.

 - In Dave Chappelle's sketch "Why Terrorists Don't Take Black Hostages", he enacts a typical hostage taking where the terrorist yells in broken English and stereotypically Middle-Eastern accent—then off-handedly remarks that the terrorist is Chinese.

 - In Hawaii Five-0, Steve and Danno get involved in a case where the kidnapping of a State Department official's child was planned by terrorists from the National Liberation Front, which is an Expy of the New People's Army, the armed military wing of the underground Communist Party of the Philippines.